On TV, writers love clueless protagonists. They're an easy means to provide blatant exposition

 - In Agarest Senki 2, after Weiss gets flung out of the gods territory, he gets a Laser-Guided Amnesia and thus forgets his skills.
 He then gets a tutorial from Aina and from the others.
 There's a good reason for that.

 - S.T.A.L.K.E.R. uses this one to its full extent.
 It looks like the amnesia is merely gameplay guided.
-When the character finds out stuff that needs to be spoilered, the justification is more like The Reveal.
+When the character finds out that they are Strelok, the man they thought they were out to kill, the justification is more like The Reveal.